-Take along Above the Falls by John Harris, which tells a tale of a mystery on the Nahanni River.
-Or if you love Elizabeth Hay, like I do, take Late Nights on Air, which follows the lives of Dido and Harry as they work for a small radio station in Yellowknife.
+Take along Late Nights on Air, which follows the lives of Dido and Harry as they work for a small radio station in Yellowknife.
+Or if you’re looking for a quick read, Ramshackle by Alison McCreesh is a true-life graphic novel.

 Canada’s newest territory, Nunavut offers an arctic adventure like no other place in the world.
 It is massive and sparsely populated and is made up of a sprawling archipelago.
 There are no roads to Nunavut, do for the Nunavut portion of the Canadian road trip, you’re going to have to get here by plane first.